clickTwice26/crun/README.md

 ```

 ## Usages
 To browse all the c/cpp files and then run the chosen one.
+[For Single Use]
 ### Linux/Mac
 ```bash
 python3 crun.py